Meditation History

 recently, the primary purpose of meditation has been religious, although

-health benefits have long been recognized in these cultures where
+its health benefits have long been recognized in these cultures where

 these methods originated.